June 28, 2023

 The water was a lovely turquoise under the blue, cloudless sky.
 But it was evident from the views that we’d also have to drop a fair bit of elevation to get down to the water.

 Once we made it to the junction with Highway 66, we turned right on the asphalt and headed away from the PCT.
-From here we’d begin the hot roadwalk east down to Keene Creek Reservoir.
+From here, we’d have to begin the hot roadwalk east to Keene Creek Reservoir.
 Each step brought us closer to the lake, but we couldn’t just drop down to the water just anywhere.
 The slope from the highway was far too steep.
-We need to keep walking all the way until where the road wrapped around the reservoir’s far eastern end to have any chance of actually accessing the water.
+We need to keep walking until where the road wrapped around the reservoir’s far eastern end to have any chance of actually accessing the water.

 As the highway curved around, we spotted a small, defunct bridge that seemed to head toward the creek feeding the reservoir.
-The dirt slope leading down to the water was still pretty steep, but at least there were some trees nearby where we could to lay our packs and unburden ourselves from that extra weight.
+The dirt slope leading to the water was still pretty steep.
+But at least there were some trees nearby where we could lay our packs and unburden ourselves from that extra weight.

-On the descent, we determined the easiest spot to grab water was directly under the bridge.
-And Poledork and I spent the better part of the next half hour filtering water under the roadway and then scooping water to rinse all the dried sweat crystals and dirt off our legs.
-We looked like two hobos living under the highway, and probably didn’t smell much different either.
+On our descent, we determined the easiest spot to grab water was directly under the bridge.
+So Poledork and I spent the better part of the next half hour filtering water under the roadway and then scooping water to rinse all the dried sweat crystals and dirt off our legs.
+We looked like two hobos living under the highway, and we probably didn’t smell much different either.

 DRY CAMPING

 As we scrambled back up the steep dirt slope to return to our packs, I was dreading the roadwalk back up to the PCT.
-I was now carrying 4.5 liters of water, which added a full 10 pounds to my pack, and it felt far too heavy for comfort at the end of a long day of hiking.
+I was now carrying 4.5 liters of water, which added a full 10 pounds to my pack, and it felt far too heavy for comfort after a long day of hiking.

 I definitely didn’t need nearly that insane amount of water to dry camp for one evening.
 But this heavy load wasn’t all for me.
 After losing one of her water bottles yesterday, Poledork was now down to a mere 2 liters total carrying capacity.
 So I’d collected 3 liters of water for my needs, and another 1.5 liters to help her out too to ensure we’d have 6.5 liters between us.
 Better safe than sorry, especially since we hadn’t backpacked enough miles together to really dial in how much water we needed as a duo.